 As the show developed, some kids were asked one at a time what they would like to become when they grew up.
 The children were a bit shy (obviously the cameras were there too) and a bit slow to respond so Matthew kindly prompted them: “So?
 A pilot?A doctor?”
 As I watched I realised there was a major division between ‘boys jobs’ and ‘girls jobs’.
 While the boys were prompted by:“A pilot?”, “A journalist?”
 “A bank manger?”, “A doctor?” and so on the girls were prompted by: “A nurse?”, “Secretary?”, “A school teacher?” and “A housewife?”.
 Now I am an ex school teacher (a job I used to enjoy greatly) and have no issue with the title but the girls’ somehow seemed to be offered jobs as boys’ assistants rather than being giving the same choices.
 I suddenly was not all that sure I wanted my daughter to watch this particular episode of ‘Sooty’.

-To make things clear I am not a feminist by any stretch of the imagination.
+To make things clear, I am not a feminist even though some people would perhaps disagree.
 In fact I love being a woman’s woman and enjoy all the girly things in life.
 Just by the sheer fact I can be me and enjoy whatever comes naturally to me I feel equal so I don’t have to worry about being equal.
+I am equal.
+I don’t acknowledge or accept anything different.
+To do so would give it a power, so I don’t.
 I am quite proud of being a woman and see no reason why I should strive to be anything else.
 I think each side of our species is quite miraculous just as it is.
 BUT this particular ‘Sooty’ quite annoyed me.
+A lot.